 As a parent or someone in a parenting role, you play an essential role in your child’s success.
-There are intentional ways to grow a healthy parent-child relationship from the start, and supporting their development now in ways that will help your child read when they are older is a great way to do it.
+There are intentional ways to grow a healthy parent-child relationship from the start, and supporting their development now in ways that will help your 2-year-old child read when they are older is a great way to do it.

 Preparing to learn to read begins as early as possible, long before your child can read a word on a page.
 Young children begin to recognize the print that is all around them on signs, logos, candy wrappers, and cereal boxes.
 No matter what age, it is always good to build a habit of reading books together, and there are many other things that you can do to develop early reading skills as well.

 Reading skills are grown by talking and singing with your child, playing rhyming games together, noticing the print in your environment all around you, and reading to your child often to build their vocabulary and knowledge about the world.